feimengspirit/interview-problems/README.md

 This is  a repository for collecting interview issues, and proposing some good suggestions to solve them.
 Waiting for you join us...

+## git usage

-### git usage: If you are not farmilar with git, please click the fllowing link.
+If you are not farmilar with git, please click the fllowing link.

 [An Introduction to GitHub](http://xudaoli.dn.qbox.me/talks/teamwork-with-git-flow/#(1))